 Avoiding or minimising negative equity

 - Have a larger up-front payment (deposit).
 The more you are putting in now, the less you have to repay over the next 3-4 years.
-You also pay less interest, as you are borrowing less money.
+You will also pay less interest as you are borrowing less money.
 Dealers will usually try to get you to reduce your deposit and borrow more (“Why wouldn’t you?
 The rates are so low!”), but this is only because the more you borrow, the more commission they get paid.
 It’s not for your benefit.

 - Take a shorter term, such as a three-year PCP instead of a four-year (or longer) PCP.
 Your monthly payments will be higher, but that’s because you are paying off more of the car each month and closing down your negative equity sooner.
 So if you run into problems down the track, your negative equity problem will be smaller and hopefully more manageable.

 - Don’t pay for any extras you don’t want or need.
 Dealers will ALWAYS want you to take things like GAP insurance and service plans.
 Again, this is not because they are concerned about your best interests but because they get juicy commissions on all those extra bits.
-Meanwhile, your costs keep going up but you’re not getting any real benefits.
+Meanwhile, your costs keep going up but you’re not necessarily getting any real benefits.

 - Most importantly, make sure you can comfortably afford whatever you’re spending – with plenty of money left over each month to cover other costs and deal with any problems.
-If you are up to your eyeballs in debt and have nothing to spare, you are much more vulnerable to any unexpected financial hits that may come your way.
+If you are up to your eyeballs in repayments and have nothing to spare, you are much more vulnerable to any unexpected financial hits that may come your way.